-This course includes theory and practicum in principles of managing the care of a group of patients.
-The student will participate actively in the roll of a beginning staff nurse under the guidance of agency staff and instructor.
-Additional hours required.
+Management Skills in Nursing include theory and practicum in principles of managing the care of a group of patients.
+The student will participate actively in the role of a beginning staff nurse under the guidance of the instructor and agency staff.

-Prerequisites: NUR 251 with a grade of "C" or better and Reading Proficiency.
+Prerequisites: NUR 251 with a grade of "C" or better and Reading Proficiency Corequisites: NUR 252